backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Taints and Tolerations.md

 > [!important]- **Taints** are set on **nodes** and **tolerations** are set on **pods**.

 - Tainting a node:
-	- We taint a node using: `kubectl taint nodes <node-name> key=value:taint-effect`
+	- We taint a node using: `kubectl taint nodes <node-name> key=value:<taint-effect>`
 	- *Taint is a key value pair*.
 	- `taint-effect` defines what would happen to the pod if they do not tolerate the taint.
 - There are 3 different kinds of `taint-effect`
 	- ![[attachments/Pasted image 20220924161501.png]]
 	- `NoSchedule`: Pods will not be scheduled on the node.
 	- `PreferNoSchedule`: System will try to avoid placing a pod on the node.
 Not guaranteed.
 	- `NoExecute`: New pods will not be scheduled on the node and existing pods on the node if any will be evicted if they do not tolerate the taint.
-These pods may have been scheduled on the node before taint was applied to the node.
+		- These pods may have been scheduled on the node before taint was applied to the node.

 - Sample pod definition file with tolerations
 ```yaml